How to screen tenants

 There is no magic formula that guarantees a great tenant.
 But there are five areas where a thorough check significantly reduces your risk.
 Skip any of them and you are making a decision with incomplete information.

-What do TICA, NTD, eCourts and a credit check show?
-History that landlords never mention often lives here.
+TICA, NTD, eCourts and a credit check.
+History tenants don't volunteer often lives here.

-Is this property the right fit for this person?
-Occupant numbers, pets, lease term and the things that do not quite add up.
+Occupant numbers, pets, lease term and the things that don't quite add up.

-Here is the process we use at Local Property Partners for every application the same process that contributed to the REIWA 2025 Residential Property Manager of the Year award.
-You can follow this yourself or use it as a benchmark for what your property manager should be doing.
+The process we use at Local Property Partners for every application, the same process that contributed to the REIWA 2025 Residential Property Manager of the Year award.
+Follow it yourself or use it as a benchmark for what your property manager should be doing.

 Verify identity with original documents in person